9 December 2021

 Only models that perform well and meet all three measures will be recommended.

-Our scoring change comes in response to manufacturers building products that don’t last and can’t be repaired.
+Our scoring comes in response to manufacturers building products that don’t last and can’t be repaired.
 This “take, make, waste” approach is unsustainable.
 Waste needs to be seen as a design flaw.
 End-of-life recycling is important, but it’s a last resort to divert materials from landfill.
 Products need to be designed to be repaired, reused and refurbished – preventing them reaching end-of-life so soon.

 Member comments